Ng\^o support theorem and polarizability of quasi-projective commutative group schemes: Proof of the main theorem

-\begin{corollary} Let $X$ be a projective hyper-k\"ahler variety and $f:X \rightarrow B$ be a Lagrangian fibration with integral fibers.
-Then all the perverse sheaves appearing in the decomposition theorem for $f$ have dense support. \end{corollary} \begin{proof} In \cite{AF16}, under the same hypothesis, the authors construct a group scheme $\pi:G \to B$ as a subgroup of $\Aut(f)$ and verify that all the hypothesis needed to apply Ng\^o support theorem are satisfied, except possibly the polarization (see also \cite[Proposition 9.5]{ACLS}).
-On the other hand, under the hypotheses of irreducible fibers, Ng\^o support theorem implies that the supports of the perverse sheaves are dense.
-We are then reduced to show that $\pi$ is polarizable, hence, by \cref{main thm}, we have to show that $\pi$ admits a relatively ample line bundle.
+\begin{corollary} Let $X$ be a projective hyper-k\"ahler variety and $f\colon X \rightarrow B$ be a Lagrangian fibration with integral fibers.
+Then all perverse sheaves appearing in the decomposition theorem for $f$ have dense support. \end{corollary}

+\begin{proof} In \cite{AF16}, under the same hypotheses, the authors construct a group scheme $\pi\colon G \to B$ as a subgroup of $\Aut(f)$ and verify that all hypotheses needed to apply Ng\^o's support theorem are satisfied, except possibly the polarization (see also \cite[Proposition 9.5]{ACLS}).
+On the other hand, under the hypothesis of irreducible fibers, Ng\^o's support theorem implies that the supports of the perverse sheaves are dense.
+We are then reduced to showing that $\pi$ is polarizable; hence, by \cref{main thm}, we have to show that $\pi$ admits a relatively ample line bundle.

 By the construction of $G$, it is enough to show that $\Aut(f)$ admits a relatively ample line bundle.
-If we associate to each automorphism its graph, we obtain an embedding of $\Aut(f)$ in the Hilbert scheme of $X \times_B X$.
-The latter is a disjoint union of projective schemes over $B$, hence we can conclude. \end{proof}
+If we associate with each automorphism its graph, we obtain an embedding of $\Aut(f)$ in the Hilbert scheme of $X \times_B X$.
+The latter is a disjoint union of projective schemes over $B$, so we can conclude. \end{proof}

-\begin{remark} This corollary has applications to the construction of algebraic classes on Lagrangian fibrations, see the main results of \cite{ACLS}. \end{remark}
+\begin{remark} This corollary has applications to the construction of algebraic classes on Lagrangian fibrations; see the main results of \cite{ACLS}. \end{remark}